-But while there has been undeniable social and political progress in recent memory, there have also been stark reminders of continued hatred and intolerance against LGBTQIA individuals by hateful and intolerant people — among them the recent mass shooting in Orlando and, here in Dallas, the ongoing physical attacks in and around Oak Lawn which have prompted Mark Cuban to donate one million dollars to the Dallas Police Department in order to increase patrols and to better protect the city’s LGBTQIA community.
+But while there has been undeniable social and political progress in recent memory, there have also been stark reminders of continued hatred and intolerance against LGBTQ individuals by hateful and intolerant people — among them the recent mass shooting in Orlando and, here in Dallas, the ongoing physical attacks in and around Oak Lawn which have prompted Mark Cuban to donate one million dollars to the Dallas Police Department in order to increase patrols and to better protect the city’s LGBTQ community.

 Still, as soul-crushing as news of extreme acts of violence can be, we can’t forget how much progress has been made.

 Before the days of political activism, being gay was something one often kept to oneself or shared only with a close circle of friends.
 Arrest, loss of one’s job, and social condemnation were very real possibilities to those whose secret was discovered.
 Homosexuals and lesbians were often forced to keep a very low profile, if only for self-preservation.